cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ## Request and Command Handling

-The user interactions are somewhat similar, but the underlying functions are almost identical.
+The interactions from the users' perspective are a bit different, but the underlying functions are almost identical.
 This section describes how the CLI command or HTTP request is processed, up until the ABCI request is sent.
 This step of processing heavily involves a `CLIContext`.

 ### CLIContext